The West Midlands is one of the most diverse regions in the country, home to many communities of different cultures and faiths.

 Trailblazer Programmes - United By 2022 Charity

-United By 2022 has been awarded £5 million from the legacy fund to continue to engage with people from underserved and overlooked communities across the West Midlands, widening the impact they had in the build-up to last year’s Games.
+United By 2022 was awarded £5 million from the legacy fund to continue to engage with people from underserved and overlooked communities across the West Midlands, widening the impact they had in the build-up to last year’s Games.

 Social Economy Growth Programme